Headstorm/shukra/README.md

 <br>

 ## How to Run ##
-Using SBT, run `docker:publishLocal` command to publish the local docker image.
+Using SBT, run `docker:publishLocal` command to locally publish the docker image.
 To start the cluster, run `docker-compose up` command.